 A. James McAdams

 A. James McAdams, the William M. Scholl Professor of International Affairs, has been Director of the Nanovic Institute for European Studies since 2002.
 He is a member of the Department of Political Science, where he served as Chair from 1997-2002.
 An internationally recognized scholar of the two-state period in modern German history (1949-1989) and its aftermath, Professor McAdams has published numerous books and articles, including Germany Divided: From the Wall to Reunification; East Germany and Detente; Transitional Justice and the Rule of Law in New Democracies; Judging the Past in Unified Germany; and The Crisis of Modern Times.
-He is currently writing a book entitled The Rise and Fall of World Communism and will be on sabbatical during the 2012-13 academic year.
-Information on the interim director can be found here.
+He is currently writing a book entitled The Rise and Fall of World Communism.

 Since coming to Notre Dame from Princeton University in 1992, Professor McAdams has been an active participant in the Helen Kellogg Institute for International Studies and the Joan B. Kroc Institute for International Peace and Conflict Studies, as well as the Law School’s Center for Human Rights and the Center for Social Concerns.
 A dedicated teacher, he offers courses in comparative politics and political theory, emphasizing Eastern and Western Europe.
 He has received Notre Dame’s Charles E. Sheedy Award for Excellence in Teaching, the Kaneb Teaching Award, the Joyce Teaching Award, and the Thomas J. Madden Award in Teaching in the First-Year of Studies.
 In 1997, he was the first political science professor to receive the DAAD Prize for Distinguished Scholarship in German Studies.